MicrosoftDocs/win32/desktop-src/Msi/installer-clearsourcelist.md

 ---
-Description: The ClearSourceList method of the Installer object removes all network sources from the source list. ms.assetid: a4e4beb2-a4d7-48e7-9c8d-dd1ae19fe92a
+description: The ClearSourceList method of the Installer object removes all network sources from the source list. ms.assetid: a4e4beb2-a4d7-48e7-9c8d-dd1ae19fe92a
 title: Installer.ClearSourceList method
 ms.topic: reference